snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

             AssignPublicIp: "ENABLED"
 ```

 This file is saved as _appspec_template.yaml_ in the directory root.
-The
+In the
-_buildspec.yml_ we add an install section at the beginning, which installs jq:
+_buildspec.yml_ we add an install phase at the beginning, which installs jq:

 ```yaml
 install: